paritytech/polkadot/roadmap/implementers-guide/src/runtime/disputes.md

 # Session Change

-Session change must cancel all ongoing disputes whose validators now are now unbound from their duty.
+Can be ignored, since all validators are bonded `N` days beyond their duty.
-Technically this should be prevented by using an appropriate timeout for `UNAVAILABILITY_TIMEOUT`.

 # Routines

+## On-chain

 * `process_incoming_inherent(CastVotes, inherent: )`
   > TODO: handle the inherent displaying that something is disputed